-Koan, launched by a cofounder of Jive Software, has raised $3 million in seed funding – TechCrunch
+Koan, launched by a co-founder of Jive Software, has raised $3 million in seed funding – TechCrunch

 Koan, which integrates with a wide number of third parties, from Salesforce to Slack, employs just 10 people at this point and is based in Portland, Ore., though Tucker works from Palo Alto, where, interestingly, he and his wife also operate a company called Blind Tiger Ice.

 Inspired by their international travels to upgrade in some way their local dining (and drinks) experience, the couple’s nearly two-year-old company is becoming known in some tech circles for its “high-quality cocktail ice,” as Tucker describes it.
-Among its customers: Netflix, Facebook, Google, and the world-famous Yountville, Ca.-based restaurant French Laundry.
+Among its customers: Netflix, Facebook, Google and the world-famous Yountville, Calif.-based restaurant French Laundry.

 Every once in a while, too, says Tucker, his worlds collide.
 Recently, for example, the venture firm CRV called Blind Tiger to order ice for a party it was throwing.
 The portfolio company it was celebrating: Iterable, a growth marketing startup and also a Koan customer.

-Koan has now raised $5 million altogether.
-Earlier investors include the Webb Investment Network, SV Angel, and Spider Capital, all of which participated in the company’s newest round.
+Koan has now raised $5 million.
+Earlier investors include the Webb Investment Network, SV Angel and Spider Capital, all of which participated in the company’s newest round.

-Above, left to right: Cofounders Matt Tucker and Arend Naylor, an early engineer at Jive Software, cofounded by Tucker.
+Above, left to right: Co-founders Matt Tucker and Scott Campbell, an early salesperson at Jive Software.